Xenonous/C195-Software-2/README.md

 WGU C195 Software 2 PA - JavaFX Appointment Scheduler.
 ---

 Purpose: The purpose of this JavaFX application is to add/modify/delete appointments and customers while connected to a database.
 In this application, appointments are associated with customers and deleting a customer will delete all appointment information associated with that customer.
 Appointment information is stored as 	      UTC in the database.
-When an appointment is pulled, the UTC timezone is translated to the users machine time whatever that may be and displayed in the                 TableView.
-The TableView information is then compared to the companys theoretical business hours, which are in EST. Translations are done everywhere to ensure 	    appointment date/time robustness.
+When an appointment is pulled, the UTC timezone is translated to the users machine time, whatever that may be, and displayed in the                TableView.
+The TableView information is then compared to the companys theoretical business hours, which is in EST. Translations are done everywhere to ensure 	    appointment date/time robustness.

 ---